IslamQA.info: Methodology

 The site describes its methodology as such:

 The website promotes the ‘aqeedah (beliefs) of Ahl as-Sunnah wa’l-Jamaa‘ah and the followers of the righteous early generations of Islam (as-salaf as-saalih).
 It strives to ensure that the answers are based on evidence from the Holy Qur’an and the soundly-narrated (saheeh) prophetic Sunnah, and are taken from the writings of the scholars, including the imams of the four madhhabs, Imam Abu Haneefah, Imam Maalik, Imam ash-Shaafa‘i and Imam Ahmad ibn Hanbal, as well as other earlier and later scholars, and from the statements of fiqh councils and seekers of knowledge who conduct research in various Islamic specialties.

 The website avoids getting involved in issues that are of no benefit, such as empty arguments, trading insults and fruitless debates.

 Controversy in Saudi Arabia

 The website was banned in Saudi Arabia because it was issuing independent fatwas.
 In Saudi Arabia, the kingdom's Council of Senior Scholars has the sole responsibility for issuing fatwas.
 The council was granted this exclusive authority to issue fatwas by a royal edict issued in August 2010 (while restrictions had been in place since 2005, they were seldom enforced); this move was described by Christopher Boucek as "the latest example of how the state is working to assert its primacy over the country's religious establishment."
+But as of now, the site is no longer banned.